Goodyear (嘉年): The Rise and Fall of a Real Estate Giant

 Article about the collapse of the Goodyear Group in 1984 (Kung Sheung Daily News, 1984-1-18)

 On January 16, 1984, Goodyear Estates and related companies went into liquidation as it was unable to recover debts of HK$380 million from its parent company Goodyear Investors.
 As it turned out, Goodyear Estates through entities such as Advance Finance had quietly provided substantial loans to Goodyear Investors and other group companies between January 1981 up to that point to keep the Group afloat.
 With Coopers & Lybrand as liquidator, bits and pieces of the Goodyear Group were sold off.
-In July 1984, Mandarin Resources Corporation (德智發展, then controlled by Jenks & Cattell Plc from the UK) acquired 75% of Goodyear Printing Press and its 50% interest in Shenzhen Goodyear Printing Press and its manager Anthony Tsui Ting-sun stayed on board.
+In July 1984, Mandarin Resources Corporation (德智發展, then controlled by Jenks & Cattell Plc from the UK, later the flamboyant broker and legislator Chim Pui-Chung) acquired 75% of Goodyear Printing Press and its 50% interest in Shenzhen Goodyear Printing Press and its manager Anthony Tsui Ting-sun stayed on board.
 Today, Shenzhen Goodyear remains a leading color printing and packaging solutions provider in Shenzhen.
-Mandarin Resources also acquired Goodyear’ jai alai operations in HK which was losing money year after year and eventually was converted into a regular casino.
+Mandarin Resources also acquired Goodyear’ jai alai operations in Macau which was losing money year after year and eventually was converted into a regular casino and sold to Stanley Ho.
+IHD ended up under the control of Malaysian Chinese financier Ch’ng Po (莊寶).

 Sources (in addition to that listed above):